 Location: Pan de Sucre, Les Saintes

-The days seem to passing faster and faster as these last two weeks approach us.
-The anticipation is emotionally charged with feelings of disbelief and sadness, but on the other hand a rich kind of excitement.
+The days seem to pass faster and faster as these last two weeks approach us.
+The anticipation is emotionally charged with feelings of disbelief and sadness but, on the other hand, a rich kind of excitement.
 I am excited to share the knowledge and growth that I have experienced in the past three months aboard Argo with the outside world.
 I am excited to extend discovered inspiration and realization to my decisions beyond this sailboat.
-My memories of the community we’ve create will forever be filled with love, laughter, and gratitude…… Now it is time to go spend time with Rachel and watch a movie and then listen to Del sing.
+My memories of the community we’ve created will forever be filled with love, laughter, and gratitude…… Now it is time to go spend time with Rachel and watch a movie and then listen to Del sing.

 Love to all……!!!!!!!!!